-We initiated PRESERVE 3, a Phase 2, randomized, open-label study of trilaciclib administered with first-line platinum-based chemotherapy and the immune checkpoint inhibitor avelumab maintenance therapy in patients with untreated, locally advanced or metastatic urothelial carcinoma ("mUC"), in the second quarter of 2021.
-Myeloprotection and anti-tumor efficacy endpoints are being assessed in this study.
+We initiated PRESERVE 3, a Phase 2, randomized, open-label study of first-line platinum-based chemotherapy and maintenance therapy with the immune checkpoint inhibitor, avelumab, administered alone, or in combination with trilaciclib, in patients with untreated, locally advanced or mUC, in the second quarter of 2021.
 The primary endpoint is to evaluate the anti-tumor efficacy of trilaciclib when combined with platinum-based chemotherapy and the checkpoint inhibitor avelumab maintenance therapy as measured by progression-free survival (PFS) during the overall study.
-Secondary endpoints include evaluation of the anti-tumor efficacy of trilaciclib as measured by the objective response rate (ORR), duration of objective response (DOR), PFS in the maintenance period, overall survival (OS) and probability of survival (POS) at Month 16, and evaluation of the myeloprotective effects of trilaciclib on chemotherapy-induced myelosuppression.
+Key secondary endpoints include evaluation of the anti-tumor efficacy of trilaciclib as measured by the ORR, DOR, PFS in the maintenance period, OS and other metrics.
 We have entered into a clinical trial collaboration with the alliance between Merck KGaA, Darmstadt, Germany and Pfizer whereby the alliance will contribute clinical supply of avelumab to this G1-sponsored and funded trial in mUC.
-We expect to enroll approximately 90 patients.
-Initial results of this study for ORR and myeloprotection are expected in the fourth quarter of 2022.